 Snow conditions commentary

-Last updated on April 15, 2024
+Last updated on May 1, 2024

-A bi-weekly commentary of snow conditions based on readings from the BC Automated Snow Weather Station (ASWS) network is published during the snow season.
+A bi-weekly commentary of snow conditions based on readings from the B.C.
+Automated Snow Weather Station (ASWS) network is published during the snow season.

-A complete listing of Automated Snow Weather Stations (ASWS) expressed as percent of long-term median for the entire length of record is found in the ASWS Weekly Summary (PDF, 570KB)*.
+A complete listing of Automated Snow Weather Stations (ASWS) expressed as percent of long-term median for the entire length of record is found in the ASWS Weekly Summary (PDF, 553KB)*.
 Hyperlinks to interactive plots have recently been added for each ASWS in the table.

 *Note: These are not the official snow basin indices.